Limit-sest/multi-tool/JOURNAL.md

 It now should display the time from the rtc module on screen.

 ## Readme demo animation
-But large portion of time this session was spent making a readme header, which i imagined as a gif that would be like a demo for the usecases.
+But large portion of time this session was spent making a readme header, which I imagined as a gif that would be like a demo for the usecases.
 I downloaded aseprite, which is actually free if you compile it yourself!

 I made a scetch of the dimensions:
 ![Rough outline](<./images/Screenshot from 2025-07-21 16-50-28.png>)